Crimson-Fox/CS50Final/CS50_final/website_rallis/README.md

 - have a nice side bar quote menu
 - find a nice way to render the website design wise
 - thumbnails to click on
+- file submission insight (a little out of scope, button there working no backend)